naggie/goblinpack/README.md

 * roundtrip test

-# Alternatives
+# Large files

 See https://github.com/golang/go/wiki/GcToolchainTricks .
-Note appending a zip archive is more suitable for larger (>10MB) files.
+Note appending a zip archive is more suitable for larger (>10MB) files as the go compiler struggles with large source files.